Jbridges1119/Welcome-To-The-Jungles/README.md

 # Welcome To The Jungle

 Welcome To The Jungle is a mini e-commerce application built with Ruby on Rails 6.1, Active Record and Rspec for testing.
-Users can browse products, add to cart and checks-out stripe payment system.
+Users can browse products, add to cart and checks-out with stripe payment system.
 If a user is an admin they are also able to add/remove items or create new categories using an admin dashboard.

 ## Final Product